 Sweet as pie!
 Cool down this summer with an ice cold, refreshing cherry pie iced tea made with Gold Peak Unsweetened Iced Tea.
 Your tastebuds will thank you.
-This post has been sponsored by The Coca-Cola Company.
-All thoughts and opinions are my own.

 I’ll be honest, the summer heat is not always my friend.
 I love summer activities, but the heat sometimes gets to me.
 The only thing that gets me through is a lot of ice-cold beverages.
 Usually, I will hydrate with water.
 But sometimes, I need something with more flavor to refresh me.
 I like to get creative and, me being who I am, decided to try my hand at making a drink that tastes like pie.